Promptpay

 General information

-In the Promptpay method, when processing a purchase by using Gate, the merchant web service is required to do the following:
+To process a purchase through Gate by using the Promptpay method, the merchant's web service is required to do the following:

 1. Send a request with all the required parameters and signature to the ecommpay URL.

-1. A customer initiates a purchase through provider on the merchant's web service side.
+1. A customer initiates a purchase by using the Promptpay method in the web service.

 2. The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.